Can Dogs Eat Ice Cream?

 Dog-Friendly Ice Cream Alternatives

-Bananas and other fruits are all great resources when it comes to making dog-friendly ice cream alternatives or frozen treats.
-You can also put peanut butter to use to create your own ice cream for dogs or other treats.
+Bananas and other fruits are all great resources when it comes to making dog-friendly ice cream alternatives or frozen treats at home.
+You can also put in peanut butter (as long as it doesn’t contain any xylitol) to create your own ice cream for dogs or other treats.

 Can dogs eat ice cream?
-They definitely can if you make a dog-friendly version.
+They shouldn’t eat yours, but they definitely can if you make a dog-friendly version.
 There are a ton of dog treat recipes available that you can try out in your own kitchen.
 You might even discover a “dog treat” that you enjoy too!